 - have experience of, or be currently working, or eligible to work, in a clinical role in a relevant area.

 Structure of the Programme

-- A candidate, with the approval of the Dean of the Faculty of Medicine, may substitute for up to 24 points components of the University of Auckland's Postgraduate Diploma in Obstetrics and Medical Gynaecology programme.
+- A candidate, with the approval of the Programme Academic Co-ordinator, may substitute for up to 30 points components of the University of Auckland's Postgraduate Diploma in Obstetrics and Medical Gynaecology programme.

 A candidate who fails a paper may, on the recommendation of the examiners, be admitted to a special examination.